lkirkwood/netdox/README.md

 There are two sources of configuration for netdox.
 + A document on the remote allows the end user to tweak small behaviours.
++ A config file stored on the machine that runs netdox containing the (potentially sensitive) details of redis, the remote, plugins, etc.

 The config file is loaded from a user-provided path during initialisation.
 The file is then encrypted and stored at the path given by the environment variable `$NETDOX_CONFIG` if it's set, defaulting to `$HOME/.config/.netdox`.